 Here are ten tips to for planning and success of your first trip to Italy.
-If you are interested in more suggestions, like where to visit, check out more of our posts.
 We have all the information you need!

 Tourists, especially from the United States, are used to having escalators and elevators in every building.
 If this is your first trip to Italy, it is very important to note that there are many places that have only stairs.
 Consider this when you’re packing!
 I suggest packing only a carry-on if you can manage it, but if not, be sure your bags are not too heavy to lift.

 Traveling light will make it a whole lot easier to get on and off the trains.
 This is important as the trains make very quick stops.
 So you need to be able to quickly grab your suitcase/or bag and get off quickly.
 Just imagine how difficult this might be if you have to drag a heavy suitcase!

 Since it’s your first time in Italy, we understand that you want to visit all the beautiful places.
 But the problem is – there’s just too many!
 Do not try to see everything!
 Italy is such a beautiful country and it can be tempting to want to see all the tourist sites that you have read about.
 But in reality, you are more likely to enjoy your trip by taking you time and moving at relaxed tempo.

 Let’s say your first time in Italy is only 10 days, we suggest limiting your itinerary to three places.
 Trying to visit more places will force you to spend a large amount of your time in transit, which can be exhausting, especially if you boarded a long-haul flight to Italy and factoring in your recovery from jet lag.